openreplay/documentation/content/deployment/deploy-source.md

     - name: <YOUR SECRET>
 ```

-With the new section added on the file, execute the `./openreplay-cli -I` command and your new front-end should be running.
+With the new section added on the file, execute the `./openreplay-cli -I` (which is located inside the `scripts/helmcharts` folder) command and your new front-end should be running.

 You're all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).